-Another great weapon for creating muscle pump and promote increases in muscle hypertrophy is using resistance bands.
+Another great weapon for creating muscle pumps and promoting increases in muscle hypertrophy is using resistance bands.
 Those bad boys can be done even daily and can add up to the overall bulk effect.

 Optimize nutrition around workout time

-Having an protein shake or BCAA drink, together with simple carbs, while you train can enhance recovery, increase your energy and help you bulk up faster, even while being in a calorie deficit.
+Having a protein shake or BCAA drink, together with simple carbs, while you train can enhance recovery, increase your energy, and help you bulk up faster, even while being in a calorie deficit.

 Have enough rest